 Spoke with the HR rep and the Broker that I would be working for.
 They drilled me.

-I applied through college or university and the process took 4 months - interviewed at Studley in January 2010.
+I applied through college or university.
+The process took 4+ months.
+I interviewed at Studley in January 2010.

 Your feedback has been sent to the team and we'll look into it.

 This will replace the current featured interview for this targeted profile.
 Are you sure you want to replace it?

 Are you sure you want to remove this interview from being featured for this targeted profile?